mgoddard-pivotal/pivotal-mysql-workshop/workshop_01.md

 $ cf create-service p.mysql dev-db-medium dev-002 -c '{ "workload": "write-heavy" }'
 ```

-TODO: install sysbench onto the MySQL instance VM and run the test suite.

 The Pivotal MySQL team uses sysbench to benchmark MySQL.
 The approach is documented
 [here](https://www.howtoforge.com/how-to-benchmark-your-system-cpu-file-io-mysql-with-sysbench#-mysql-benchmark)
 and the project's GitHub repo is [here](https://github.com/akopytov/sysbench).
 The team said the following